jairxortega/LeetcodeSolutions/README.md

 # LeetCode Solutions

 Welcome to the LeetCode Solutions repository!
-This repository is dedicated to providing clear and efficient solutions to various LeetCode problems, focusing on both the data structures and algorithms utilized in solving each challenge.
+This repository is dedicated to providing clear and efficient solutions to various LeetCode problems, focusing on the data structures/algorithms utilized in solving each challenge.

 ## Repository Structure
 Each solution in this repository is organized according to the data structure or algorithm it employs.
 For every problem solved, you will find: